ArtifexSoftware/MuPDF.NET/docs/page.rst

       :arg bytes,bytearray,BytesIO buffer: the data to be stored (actual file content, any data, etc.).

-         Changed in v1.14.13: *io.BytesIO* is now also supported.

       :arg str filename: the filename to associate with the data.
       :arg str ufilename: the optional PDF unicode version of filename.
 Defaults to filename.
       :arg str desc: an optional description of the file.
 Defaults to filename.
       :arg str icon: choose one of "PushPin" (default), "Graph", "Paperclip", "Tag" as the visual symbol for the attached data [#f4]_.
-(New in v1.16.0)

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 Stroke color yellow = (1, 1, 0), no fill color support.